 2020 Fells Forest Camp

 Forest Kindergarten – Program Leaders (ages 4-5)

-While session times vary according to program and age, during April school vacation week and summer vacation, leaders will work 9 am to 3 pm — with some exceptions.
+While session times vary according to program, age, and registration, leaders will generally need to be available to work between 8:30 am and 4 pm Monday through Friday — with some exceptions.

 Each of these programs is designed to meaningfully connect children with nature through experiential learning, and unstructured outdoor play.
 We are seeking applicants who are passionate about both nature and children to lead this outdoor summer program.
-If you are interested in leading any of these programs, or to read more about them, please visit our website: friendsofthefells.org/youth-programs.
+If you are interested in leading any of these programs, or to read more about them, please visit our Forest Camp web pages for details.

 Desired skills, experience and requirements

-- Knowledge and experience as a naturalist, scouting, and/or early-childhood educator
+- Knowledge and experience as a naturalist, hike leader, and/or early-childhood educator

 - Passion for being outdoors, and for sharing nature with children